 2. Choose an exercise you enjoy.

-The best exercise for you is the one you'll stay with and enjoy -- and one that's safe, given your type of breast cancer surgery.
+The best exercise for you is the one you'll stick with and enjoy -- and one that's safe, given your type of breast cancer surgery.
 Start with brisk walking.
 Or try using a stationary bike so you can sit upright without leaning on your arms.
-Other exercises that don't require you to put weight on your arms include tai chi, qigong, or gentle or restorative yoga.
+Other exercises that don't require you to put weight on your arms include tai chi, qigong, and gentle yoga.
 Later, add more vigorous exercise that uses your arms more.
-For example, you might try running, swimming, cycling, hiking, more vigorous styles of yoga, and other aerobic exercise.
+You might try running, swimming, cycling, hiking, more vigorous yoga, and other aerobic exercises.